kzhai/PySLDANormal/README.md

 Please download the latest version from our [GitHub repository](https://github.com/kzhai/PySLDA).

-Please send any bugs of problems to Ke Zhai (kzhai@umd.edu).
+Please send any bugs or problems to Ke Zhai (kzhai@umd.edu).

 Install and Build
 ----------